My name is Richard D. Bartlett, like Rich dB, like Rich Decibels.

 In 2012 I co-founded Loomio, a digital tool for deliberation and decision-making in groups of 3-300 people.
 Then in 2016 I co-founded The Hum, a consulting company that offers practical guidance for decentralised organisations.

 Writing is my best work.
 I write about how we work together, at any scale, from relationships, to organisations, to social change.
-I publish on Medium.com so you can follow me there to be notified of new articles.
+I publish on Medium.com.

 My first book is available here, though it is not finished yet.
 It’s called Patterns for Decentralised Organising, sharing solutions to the most common failure points of collaborative groups.